By Paul Taylor

 the familiar "male pattern baldness" profile.

-Given then that it affects so many people, you might have thought that this condition is now fully understood.
+Given then that it affects so many people, you might have thought this condition is now fully understood.

-But, whilst it’s well known that genetics and the hormone dihydrotestosterone (DHT) are definitely involved, the exact mechanism taking place which causes hair follicles to miniaturize and hair loss to develop, remains a mystery.
+However, whilst it’s well known that genetics and the hormone dihydrotestosterone (DHT) are definitely involved, the exact mechanism taking place which causes hair follicles to miniaturize and hair loss to develop, remains a mystery.

 And so there are still many important questions that the current theory cannot answer.
+These include:

-Q: Which genes actually start the hair loss process?
+Q. Which genes actually start the hair loss process?

-Q: Why does the familiar male pattern baldness profile develop?
+Q. Why does the familiar male pattern baldness profile develop?

 essential biological process is responsible for the growth of your